-Total possible points awarded in this area: 24 (4 points per review)
+Total possible points awarded in this area: 25

-7. A comprehensive final exam.
+6. A comprehensive final exam.
 The final exam will be a combination of multiple choice, short answer and essay questions covering the content of the course, assigned articles, and the text.

-Total possible points to be awarded in this area: 34
+Total possible points to be awarded in this area: 35

-8. Professional Development: Students will be required to complete a self-assessment upon completion of the course.
+8. Professional Development: Students will be required to complete a critical learning assessment upon completion of the course.
+In addition, a self-evaluation is required.
 The outline for this will be provided and the assessment will be due with the final exam.
 The final will be considered incomplete without the self-assessment and subject to loss of points for lateness.
 You will be expected to approach this in a thoughtful and self-reflective manner.
 One sentence responses will not be acceptable and may result in the self-assessment being returned to you and subject to loss of points for lateness.